geotools/geotools/docs/user/welcome/upgrade.rst

    HTTPClient client = (HTTPClient) wms.getHTTPClient();

-HTTPFactoryFinder
+HTTPClientFinder
 ^^^^^^^^^^^^^^^^^

-To allow the library to be configured with different ``HTTPClient`` implementations ``HTTPFactoryFinder`` is recommend:
+To allow the library to be configured with different ``HTTPClient`` implementations ``HTTPClientFinder`` is recommend:

 BEFORE: